What is it?

 How might I use it?

-This tool is designed to use when you have assessed group work and you want students to assess each others' contribution to a group task.
+This tool is designed for assessed group work where you want students to assess each others' contribution to a group task.
 Students do not see individual marks and feedback comments from their peers.
 They receive an overall peer weighted mark for their submission.
-Typically you will set up the peer review activity to take place after students have submitted an item of group work for assessment.
+You can set up the peer review activity to take place after students have submitted an item of group work for assessment.
 You will need to help students prepare to take part in peer assessment.

 How do staff and students use it effectively?